little-fish/gcUnicorn/README.md

 As a bonus, the application interacts with popular Android map application called [Locus Map](http://www.locusmap.eu/).
 You can find shortcuts to gcUnicorn within main _Geocaching functions_ menu and within _Point view_'s share option.
 If you open the application from later option, latitude and longitude will be transferred from Locus directly into the gcUnicorn.

 All the created GPX files are stored within `<externalStorage>/gcUnicorn`.

-## Modules
-The application contains two modules:

-* __core__ - Core functionality.
-* __webapp__ - Web application.
-UI has been created with simplicity and perfect readability in mind so it works on your desktop and mobile devices with no issues.
-* __android__ - Android application.
-It allows you to the the very same operations like _webapp_ module.

 ## How to build
 Clone the repository: